MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>How intervention strategies are modelled</b> </summary>time-dependent control function that is optimized wrt both cumulative deaths and costs; comparison with cyclic intervention (but shown to be less efficient)</details>

-<details><summary> <b>Additional Assumptions</b> </summary>1) transmission rate different if symptomatic of asymptomatic; 2) Recovered are supposed to be life-immuned; 3) mortality rate of severe cases and of natural deaths assumed piecewise-constant depending on the capacity of the health care system; 4) immigration; 5) squared cost function</details>
+<details><summary> <b>Additional Assumptions</b> </summary>1) transmission rate different if symptomatic of asymptomatic; 2) recovered are supposed to be life-immuned; 3) mortality rate of severe cases and of natural deaths assumed piecewise-constant depending on the capacity of the health care system; 4) immigration; 5) squared cost function</details>

 <details><summary> <b>Problem Formulation</b> </summary>minimization of cumulative deaths (direct COVID and indirect due to the saturation of hospital system) and cumulative weighted costs implied by policy intervention</details>